AdobeDocs/release-notes.en/current.md

 * **Bulk import assets from data sources** &ndash; Administrators can now [import many assets](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/assets-view/bulk-import-assets-view.html?lang=en) from a data source to AEM Assets.
 The administrators do not need to upload individual assets or folders to AEM Assets anymore.
 The supported data sources for bulk import include Azure, AWS, Google Cloud, and Dropbox.
 * **Image editing tools powered by Adobe Express** &ndash; Easy and intuitive [image editing tools powered by Adobe Express](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/assets-view/edit-images-assets-view.html?lang=en) available directly within AEM Assets to increase content reuse and accelerate content velocity.
-* **Flexibility while pinning items for My Workspace Quick Access** &ndash; The ability to select and pin items for you, for your entire organization, or for a list of groups so that they display in the [Quick Access section of My Workspace](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/assets-view/my-workspace-assets-view.html?lang=en) based on your selection.
+* **Flexibility while pinning items for My Workspace Quick Access** &ndash; The ability to select and pin items for your organization or for a list of groups so that they display in the [Quick Access section of My Workspace](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/assets-view/my-workspace-assets-view.html?lang=en).

 _New features in Admin view_